Posts

 Image

-The Beast of Revelation is the embodiment of the ancient power that has been stalking the saints since the fall of Adam .
-History repeats itself.
-It is littered with past efforts by tyrants and regimes to dominate the Earth.
-Each may experience some success, but so far, every empire that has appointed itself sovereign over humanity has floundered in the end.
-For example, the kingdom of Nebuchadnezzar and Caesar’s imper9al realm both ceased to exist thousands of years ago.
+The Beast of Revelation embodies the ancient imperial power that has stalked the saints since the Tower of Babel incident .
+History is littered with the remains of past attempts by tyrants and empires to dominate peoples and territories.
+Each new imperial power may experience initial success.
+However, all past empires have floundered, declined, and collapsed in the end.
+The Babylonian kingdom of Nebuchadnezzar and Caesar’s imperial realm, for example, ceased to exist thousands of years ago .